 #1.
-Make $5000-$10.000 in the next 30 days.
+Make $5000-$10,000 in the next 30 days.

 #2.
-We will offer you a product that generates $40K per month.
+We will offer you a product that generates $40,000 per month.

-#4.
+#5.
 Start an online business with NO money out of your pocket!

-Do you recognized any of these statements?
-They are common sales pitches for you to take the bait.
-You often find these sales pitches on Facebook or YouTube, and they are meant to instantly lurk you in with promising fast cash for hardly no effort.
-In most cases, the advertising follows a webinar or workshop, where they show you the basic principles on how to sell on Amazon and/or eBay.
+You can find sales pitches like these daily on Facebook and YouTube and they are meant to lurk you in by promising fast cash for hardly no effort.
+The advertisement often showcases a webinar or a workshop, where they show you the basic principles on how to sell on Amazon and/or eBay.

-They then charge you a rather expensive fee to get access to their training.
-Everything from $999-$35.000.
-They may start with offering a low entrance fee, but there are ALWAYS up-sells.
+They then charge a hefty fee for the training.
+Everything from $999-$35,000.
+They may start with offering a low entrance fee but there are ALWAYS up-sells.
 Remember this!

-They will tell you to pay more and more to get access to the part of the training, where you can learn how to cash in most money.
+They will tell you to pay more and more to get access to the part of the training, where you can learn how to cash in the most money.
 This is where they make their money!
 NOT from being successful Amazon sellers, like they claim!

 Is It Worth It To Pay For Amazon Training?

 Is it worth it to spend a huge chunk of money on Amazon courses?